mobileink/migae-examples/ex0a/README.md

 It is not evident from this example, but the critical element in all this is that the `gen-class` generated stub code hooks into the Clojure runtime.
-When it comes time for the service stub to pass control to the implementation, it is the Clojure runtime rather than the Java runtime that will control the searching and loading.
-And since our -service implementation is in the aot-compiled namespace, it will look for the appropriate class file.
-As we will see in exercise ex1b, the :impl-ns allows us to put our implementation in a different namespace;
+When it comes time for the `service` stub to pass control to the implementation, it is the Clojure runtime rather than the Java runtime that will control the searching and loading.
+And since our `-service` implementation is in the aot-compiled namespace, it will look for the appropriate class file.
+As we will see in exercise ex1b, the `:impl-ns` allows us to put our implementation in a different namespace;
 the result is that Clojure will search for either a .clj file or a .class file; if it finds the former, it will load and evaluate it.

 Exercize: try deleting the .class files one at a time, and see what kind of errors arise when you try to run the servlet.

-The point of this trivial little exercise is to show how gen-class, aot compilation, lein's jar task, and the servlet container work together.
+The point of this trivial little exercise is to show how `gen-class`, aot compilation, lein's jar task, and the servlet container work together.